This blog post is a part of a larger Strategic decision-making collection I am constantly adding to and justifies why you should explore this series.

 Skills in high demand

-Companies invest heavily in corporate training programs to equip its managers with these skills, so that they can handle greater responsibilities, and drive critical projects or businesses.
+Companies invest heavily in corporate training programs to equip their managers with these skills so that they can handle greater responsibilities and drive critical projects or businesses.

 Why superpowers?
 Because: